c1moore/NetFree/README.md

 # NetFree

-**This project is still under development.** A project built that can bypass the need to pay for a network that would otherwise cost money.
+A project built that can bypass the need to pay for a network that would otherwise cost money.
 There really is no purpose to this project other than to say I was able to do it.
 It acts as an interesting proof of concept and an interesting side project.
 If you want to receive notifications about the project, including when the project is released/finished, "Watch" and/or "Star" the project (top-right hand corner of the page below the navbar).

-**Status:** _Under Development_  If you are interested in this project, please "Watch" and/or "Star" the project.
-This will encourage me to continue developing this project over others I have in the pipeline.
+**Status:** _Not Under Active Development_  As explained below, I cannot continue to pursue this project at the moment.

 ### Inspiration